s21rc/codanNGT/README.md

 inside differrent callback functions:
 NGT.update(freq_of_first_vfo, freq_of_second_vfo, sideband_mode, split_Active, active_VFO);

+DO NOT OPERATE CROSS BAND as I have not tested yet if the LPF relay switches with different band TX or not.

 Planned future work:

 1. Analyze the Serial data beetween microphone and RF unit to control other functions.